Whispres/NN-chatbot-wiki/Development-Environment-Setup.md

 ## Ready?
 Do you have your Stack Exchange, Discord and/or Twitter bot account information?
   - See examples of how the account information is used in  [`bot.properties-example`](bot.properties-example.md), [`creds.properties-example`](creds.properties-example.md), [`Config.py_example`](Config.py_example.md).
-  * See [Bot Account Registration Help](Bot-Account-Registration-Help.md) for more on registering accounts and finding account information.
+  * See [Bot Account Registration Help](Bot-Account-Registration-Help.md) for assistance registering accounts and finding account information.

 Once all programs/dependencies are downloaded and installed, proceed to [Setting up the bot](Setting-up-the-bot.md).
 <!--Unsure if they should be redirected to the Setting-up-the-bot wiki page or the Readme.
 Add a link later.-->